Prescription Required

 What is the effect of Minoxidil on the Heart?

-Minoxidil may have mild side effects on the heart.
-Most people will never see any effect on the heart.
+Minoxidil has very mild side effects on the heart.

 Minoxidil should not be taken with following medicines due to severe side effects it may cause to patients -